 Fully networked, Zantiks units are supplied with a router and controlled via a web browser, allowing users to operate them from their own phone, tablet, laptop, PC, Mac or Chromebook.

 For details on how to use the Zantiks Control Console, see the Zantiks Control Console manual.

 High-throughput studies are easy to conduct with multiple units.
 All units are operated via the same web browser and can run identical experiments consecutively.

 Tracking and video recording

-The LT unit can track multiple animals that are housed singly in different arenas.
+The LT unit can live track multiple animals that are housed singly in different arenas.

 The scripts can be written to track the locomotion, distance travelled and time spent in different zones.
-They can also be written to record activity, such as a mouse's nose poke in a zone.
+They can also be written to record operant responses, such as a mouse's nose poke.